 Where does the Laguna de Los Tres trail start?

-You can start walking the Laguna de Los Tres trail from your accommodation anywhere in the small town of El Chaltén.
+You can start walking the Laguna de Los Tres main trail from your accommodation anywhere in the small town of El Chaltén.

 The Laguna de Los Tres Trail route description